UCS

 Let's Talk logo

 Let’s Talk is an outreach program that provides easy access to informal consultations with counselors from University Counseling Services.
-Normally, our counselors provide drop-in consultation hours at sites around campus throughout the week.
-Given COVID-19, our counselors will continue to provide Let’s Talk services virtually during the Fall 2022 semester.
+Counselors provide drop-in consultation hours at sites around campus throughout the week.
 There is no fee for this service and no appointment is needed.
-Students can meet virtually for a consultation on a first-come, first-serve basis.
+Students can meet for a consultation on a first-come, first-serve basis.
 A Let’s Talk counselor is available to listen, offer support, and provide resources and problem-solving tools.

 Talking can help.